 I filled out the initial information form for Noom (they require everyone to do this), and I put down my goal weight of 147 lbs (a loss of 25 lbs for me).
 It spit out an answer telling me I could reach that goal weight in 4 months using Noom – I laughed out loud…like a full on belly laugh.
 I thought the whole thing was a total scam – there was no way I was going to lose 25 pounds in 4 months.

-I started the program, I struggled at first but was determined.
-I loved the lessons, and they kept me motivated (even it if was because I was stubborn and wanted to sort of prove them wrong), but then something crazy happened – it started to work.
+I started the weight loss program, and the damn thing started to win me over.
+I loved the daily lessons,it gave me a new routine that I desperately needed and wanted.
+I struggled at first but was determined.
+The lessons kept me motivated (even it if was because I was stubborn and wanted to sort of prove them wrong), but then something crazy happened – it started to work.
 It was hard to make the changes, but it was working.

 By April I had lost 25 lbs.
 I lost another 8 in April/May.
 So overall, I lost about 35 lbs.